rafaeldelboni/raylib-pixelated-fps/README.md

-# raylib-pixalated-fps
+# raylib-pixelated-fps

-Testing raylib with some pixalated shader.
+Testing raylib with some pixelated shader.

 ## Compiling / Building